You are currently viewing Naturalized Canadian Citizen

 3. Pay the Fees

-Pay the required application fee online.
+Pay the citizenship application fee online through IRCC.

 4. Submit the Application

-Mail the completed application package to the correct IRCC address.
+Send your complete application package to the correct IRCC address.

 Citizenship Test and Interview